sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **`DELAY(ms)`** - Pause for a delay in milliseconds (LONG parameter)
 - **`PEEK(addr)`** - Read byte from memory (LONG → LONG)
 - **`POKE(addr, value)`** - Write byte to memory (LONG, LONG)
+- ✅ **`INPUT()`** - Read user input and parse as LONG
+  - Returns 0 for empty line or parsing error
+  - Single character returns ASCII value (A → 65, '0' → 48)
+  - Numeric input parsed to LONG value (65 → 65)

 ---